websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-application-permissions.md

 Application permissions grant permission to perform general application-related operations and do not include [resource-related permissions](#resource-permissions).

-The Objects portlet has the following application permissions:
+Objects has the following application permissions:

 | Permission | Description |
 | :--- | :--- |